 On their last day in Venice, they did a 2-hour tour of Doge’s Palace and St. Mark’s Cathedral that included tickets to the Secret Itinerary of the Doge’s Palace with tour guide Rossana Colombo of Venice Kids Tours.
 The kids loved learning about more of the mystery and intrigue of Venice through fun stories and a behind the scenes look at the inner workings of the Doge’s Palace.
 After the tour, they took a vaporetto to the Arsenale waterstop to the Castello area of Venice for a less touristy lunch along the Salizada.
 After lunch, they walked over to the Giardini Pubblici to do a Venetian Mask-Making Workshop.

-The next morning, they requested a local again from Prontopia to ensure they caught their prebooked train from Venice to Florence on time and had a little help finding authentic Venetian hand-crafted souvenirs along the way to the station.
+The next morning, they scheduled local assistance again to ensure they caught their prebooked train from Venice to Florence on time and had a little help finding authentic Venetian hand-crafted souvenirs along the way to the station.

 When they arrived to Florence, they took a taxi to their hotel (cost was 12 euro) on Via Tornabuoni, a great central location where it was easy to walk to anywhere in the city center.
 They stayed at the Hotel Tornabuoni Beacci in a quad family room for 3 nights at a rate of 270 euro/night.
 The hotel was in a lovely historic building with frescoed walls and a rooftop garden with views of Florence.
 It was a good value overall for a room of this size in such a perfect location.